 If you choose this option, make sure you rent a 4 wheel drive car with studded tires and have some winter driving experience.
 (Check out this post for more Iceland winter driving tips.)

 It’s also worth giving yourself tons of time to drive to your tour meeting point.
 If you are late for your tour due to weather, they will leave without you and you won’t be eligible for a refund.

 Can I do a day trip to the ice caves from Reykjavik?

 In perfect conditions you’d spend 5 hours driving to the ice cave tour meeting point, 3 hours taking the tour and then 5 hours driving back.
 That’s 13 hours on the go and that doesn’t even give you time to stop at Jokulsarlon glacier lagoon, the black sand beach at Vik or any of the numerous waterfalls on the way.

 Do I have to go on a tour to see the ice caves in Iceland?

-Yup, you have to be on a tour.
-The ice caves in Iceland are inside Vatnajokull National Park and on the way to the caves your tour group will pass through a National Park checkpoint.
+The other ice caves in Iceland are inside National Parks.
+On the way to the caves your tour group will pass through a National Park checkpoint.
 The National Park requires everyone going into the caves to be on a tour since glaciers are beautiful but deadly: if you aren’t careful you could fall into a crevasse and never be found or wander off into the wilderness and freeze to death!

-Which tour operator should I choose?
+Which ice cave tour should I choose?